-- 9.25.1 The only form of wind energy conversion systems allowed in the Summer Village are micro systems. - 9.25.2 Notwithstanding any other provisions in this Bylaw, micro wind energy conversion systems, which are systems with a rated capacity of less than 0.5 KW, may only be roof mounted or ground mounted within a side or rear yard. - 9.25.3 Micro wind energy conversion systems shall be required to conform to set back requirements for accessory buildings. - 9.25.4 The maximum height shall be the maximum height provisions that apply within the District in which the micro wind energy conversion system is located. - 9.25.5 One micro wind energy conversion system is allowed per lot.
+- 9.25.1 The only form of wind energy conversion systems allowed in the Summer Village are micro systems. - 9.25.2 Notwithstanding any other provisions in this Bylaw, micro wind energy conversion systems, which are systems with a rated capacity of less than 0.5 KW, may only be roof mounted or ground mounted within a side or rear yard. - 9.25.3 Micro wind energy conversion systems shall be required to conform to set back requirements for accessory buildings. - 9.25.4 The maximum height shall be 9.0 m (30.0 ft.). - 9.25.5 One micro wind energy conversion system is allowed per lot.
 A second system may be allowed at the discretion of the Development Authority if the applicant can demonstrate that there is adequate room on the lot.